datascientistasociety/WomenInStemLevelUp/README.md

 10. Is the gender pay gap at entry level, and/or later down the road?
 11. For a given dataset, what is the date of the latest record?
 How fresh is the data, and does it matter?
 12. Does a given data set include management levels?
+13. Wait, if the gender is so influential, how did it play out in the predictive models?

 #**ADDITIONAL INSPIRATION**